Civil Rights and Equal Protection for Race, Gender, and Disability

 - Why Transgender Girls Are Suddenly the G.O.P.’s Culture-War Focus, The New York Times

-Media Literacy Connections: Tweeting for and Against the Equality Act
+Media Literacy Connections: The Equality Act on Twitter

 At the end of February, 2021, the U.S. House of Representatives passed the Equality Act, a bill designed to amend the 1964 Civil Rights Act by banning discrimination based on sexual orientation and gender identity.
 The 1964 legislation banned discrimination based on “sex.”